Here are the important things to know about getting the most out of your health insurance benefits:

 3. If you have UHA insurance, our patients pay for their care up front (usually by purchasing a prepayment option).
 Every 4-5 weeks we will file a claim on your behalf to UHA for the visits you have had and paid for.
 UHA will then send you a reimbursement check in your name to your address.
 It usually takes about a month for UHA to process the claim.
 UHA will cover up to $500.00 a year.

 4. HMSA is the largest health insurance in Hawaii and as you may expect, it is also the most confusing and most complicated when it comes to receiving your chiropractic benefits.
 Dr. Shiraki is a non-participating HMSA doctor.
 What that means is that like UHA members, patients with HMSA must pay for their visits up front and will receive reimbursement from HMSA directly.
 This is where it gets confusing.
 HMSA has many different plans, all with different chiropractic benefits attached.
 Most of the HMSA plans have no chiropractic benefit at all.
 For those that do have a plan with chiropractic benefits, the amounts covered vary greatly.
 Some plans will reimburse you only $10.00 per visit.
 Some may reimburse you a certain percentage back for 8 visits, then require a precertification for additional visits.
 The plans vary and are always changing.
-We highly encourage you to call HMSA customer service directly and find out exactly what your benefits are so that you may choose if it would be best to file for your benefits or simply use the Honor Box (See Verification Worksheet on next page).
-Blue Cross Blue Shield works just like HMSA.
+We highly encourage you to call HMSA customer service directly and find out exactly what your benefits are so that you may choose if it would be best to file for your benefits or simply use the Honor Box.
+Blue Cross Blue Shield and Cigna work just like HMSA.